 17. SECURITY DEPOSIT

 A. REFUND.
 Dependent upon adherence to the Space Clearance Procedure as referenced herein, the two hundred dollar ($400.00) security deposit, less any applicable third party processing fees, will be returned electronically via PayPal, to the Tenant’s email address on file, within 45 days of the end of the session date.
-Should Tenant not have a PayPal account, the invoice service will direct Tenant with further information on collecting payment.
+Should Tenant not have a PayPal account.

 B. FORFEITURE AND DEDUCTIONS.
 Tenant agrees that security deposit may be forfeited for reasons up to and including, but not limited to any violation of term or condition as set forth in this Agreement and other integral parts, i.e. The WIHN Rules and Regulations.
 Deductions to deposits may be made according to guidelines as set forth herein.

 The WIHN Rules and Regulations are specifically incorporated as an integral part of this Agreement.
 The Rules and Regulations are established to provide a safe harmonious community living environment for Tenant and others to live.
 The Tenant agrees to abide by The WIHN Rules and Regulations for the duration of his/her stay and understands that any violation of the rules or other policies outlined herein will be considered a Breach of Contract and may lead to disciplinary action up to and including expulsion from The WIHN program and forfeiture of all previously paid Housing fees and deposit.